 A Long-Term Alternative

 In a marketplace where natural remedies may not pack an adequate punch against mosquitoes, many outdoor enthusiasts, campers and homeowners alike are turning to technology.
 Mosquito Magnet® mosquito traps are devices designed to attract, trap and kill host-seeking female mosquitoes using suction, a sticky surface or even an electric grid to prevent the mosquito’s egg production.
 While most products try to repel mosquitoes, Mosquito Magnet® has developed an alternative – a device that attracts these pests.
-Produced in the U.S.A., Mosquito Magnet® uses octenol, an EPA-registered mosquito attractant that emits carbon dioxide just as an exhaling human or animal would.
+Mosquito Magnet® uses octenol, an EPA-registered mosquito attractant that emits carbon dioxide just as an exhaling human or animal would.
 After making their way to the octenol in search of blood, hungry female mosquitoes become captured in a trap instead.
 The breeding portion of her life cycle has ended.
 Even better, the EPA reports that when released into the air according to the product’s instructions, octenol does not harm humans, pets, wildlife or the natural environment.

 Enjoy Your Camping Trip Without Mosquitoes